katherinek727/mcp-ui/README.md

 - [ ] Add component libraries (in progress)
 - [ ] Add SDKs for additional programming languages (in progress; Ruby, Python available)
 - [ ] Support additional frontend frameworks
+- [ ] Explore providing a UI SDK (in addition to the client and server one)
 - [ ] Add declarative UI content type
 - [ ] Support generative UI?